Women in Leadership

 For more than 41 years, the High Tech Council has successfully advocated in support of a variety of education and talent development policies and programs that support the workforce requirements of our tech and innovation economy.
 Since 2016, the Council has partnered with McKinsey & Company and ReacHire to discuss the implications of research that tracks changes in the number of women represented at various points along the career path.

-In early 2019, Council directors launched a program to guide successful efforts in recruiting, retaining, and promoting women into leadership responsibilities across our organizations.
-Our development team agreed on a process of building a menu of specific practices and/or recommendations in the following categories:
+In early 2019, Council directors launched the Women in Leadership Initiative to guide successful efforts in recruiting, retaining, and promoting women into leadership responsibilities across our organizations by building a menu of specific practices and/or recommendations in the following categories:

 - Data, framing the business case and measuring success